internetarchive/dweb-mirror/API.md

 ## MirrorConfig  TODO-CONFIG TODO-API its moving

-#### new MirrorConfig(config)
+##### new MirrorConfig(...config)
-Create a new config structure.
+Create a new config structure from one or more config objects.

+The fields in later arguments (at the root, or nested levels) over-write the previous ones.

 See config file for structure of config

+##### setopts(config)
+Set some fields of configuration from passed object, it expands paths such as ~/foo and ./foo where appropriate.

+Note this currently overwrites anything at the path, but may be modified to use Object.deeperassign in future.

+##### static readYamlSync(filename)

+Read an return YAML from filename

+Throws errors on failure to read, or failure to parse.

+##### static readYaml(filename, cb)

+Read YAML from filename and return via cb(err, res), or return error if unable to read or parse.

 ## CrawlManager, CrawlFile